 Assigning HRR Characteristics:

 Attachment 5 to Appendix F provides the HRR profiles and related characteristics of the most common ignition sources.
-Guidance from either Regional or Headquarters fire protection staff should be sought when determining the HRR characteristics of ignition sources that are not provided in Attachment 5 to Appendix F, such as those of severe fires involving the turbine generator set or hydrogen fires.
+Guidance from either Regional or Headquarters fire protection staff should be sought when determining the HRR characteristics of ignition sources that are not provided in Attachment 5 to Appendix F, such as those of severe fires involving the main turbine generator set or hydrogen fires.

 Grouping of Fire Ignition Sources:

 In some applications, it is both more efficient and appropriate to group fire ignition sources.
 The most common example is electrical panels.
 It is quite common to encounter a “bank” of like electrical panels.
 In such a panel bank, each individual panel is essentially identical to its neighbors and will be assigned the same fire characteristics.
-In such cases, fires involving each individual panel may be represented by one (or more) fire ignition source scenario(s) that conservatively bound(s) the conditions of the entire panel bank.
+In such cases, non-HEAF fires involving each individual panel may be represented by one (or more) fire ignition source scenario(s) that conservatively bound(s) the conditions of the entire panel bank.
 That is, fires involving all members of the group are treated using one (or more) representative bounding case(s).
-The for the group is equal to the sum of the for all sources in the group.
+The FIF for the group is equal to the sum of the FIF for all sources in the group.
+For HEAF scenarios, switchgear are grouped in banks by default.

 A group of like fire ignition sources may be treated, in effect, as a single fire ignition source scenario in subsequent analyses.
 Grouping is appropriate when all of the following criterial are met: